 - a.
-Upon receiving notification of a harassment complaint, the Superintendent, designee or Title IX Coordinator will authorize and supervise the investigation of the complaint and/or investigate the complaint (hereinafter referred to as the investigator) regardless of the alleged victim's willingness to cooperate.
+Upon receiving notification of a harassment complaint, the Superintendent, or designee will authorize and supervise the investigation of the complaint and/or investigate the complaint (hereinafter referred to as the investigator) regardless of the alleged victim's willingness to cooperate.
 The investigator will be assigned by the Superintendent, or designee, based on the specific type of complaint. - b.
-The investigator will impartially, promptly, and thoroughly investigate the complaint regardless of the alleged victim's willingness to cooperate.
-The investigator will interview (1) the complainant; (2) the accused harasser; (3) individual identified as witnesses by the complainant or alleged harasser, and (4) any other individuals, including other possible victims of harassment, who may have relevant information. - c.
+The investigator will impartially, promptly, and thoroughly investigate the complaint.
+Failure to investigate and/or address claims of discrimination, harassment, and bullying will result in disciplinary action.
+The investigator will interview (1) the complainant; (2) the accused harasser; (3) individual identified as witnesses by the complainant or alleged harasser, and (4) any other persons the investigator has reason to believe may have relevant knowledge concerning the complaint.

+- c.
 There shall be no face to face confrontations between complainant and accused harasser(s). - d.
 The complaint and investigation will be kept confidential to the extent possible.
-Information will be shared only with individuals who need the information in order to appropriately investigate and address the complaint.
-Any requests by the complainant for confidentiality will be evaluated within the context of the legal responsibilities of the school district.
-Any complaints withdrawn to protect confidentiality still will be recorded in accordance with Board policy (See policy 4-7 Prohibition Against Discrimination and Harassment). - e.
-In assessing whether the conduct complained of was sexual harassment, the investigation will consider all factual information, the context in which the alleged incidents occurred, the age and maturity of the complainant, and other relevant circumstances.
-If the alleged harasser is a student, the investigator also will consider the age and maturity of the alleged harasser. - f.
+Information will be shared only with individuals who need the information in order to investigate and address the complaint appropriately. - e.
+The investigator will review the factual information gathered through the investigation to determine whether the alleged conduct constitutes discrimination, harassment, or bullying, giving consideration to all factual information, the totality of the circumstances, including the nature of the conduct, and the context in which the alleged incidents occurred. - f.
 The investigator will report to appropriate law enforcement if it appears that laws have been violated. - g.
 The Superintendent's designee and investigator shall jointly assess the need for interim measures of support for either party and, as necessary, shall implement appropriate measures in a timely manner and monitor the effectiveness of the measures during the pendency of the investigation.
 Interim measures that restrict the ability of either party to discuss the investigation ("gag orders") may not be used.